-The feud involved two families of the Kentucky and West Virginia mountains along the Tug Fork of the Big Sandy River.
-The bitter conflict stemmed from many causes, but the origins have been traced to divided loyalties during the Civil War and even a Romeo-Juliet romance between members of the rival clans.
+The feud involved two families of the Kentucky and West Virginia Appalachian mountains along the Tug Fork of the Big Sandy River.
+The bad blood stemmed from many causes, but the origins have been traced to divided loyalties during the Civil War and even a Romeo and Juliet style romance when two rival clan members fell in love.

 The McCoys, who lived in Pike County, Ky., mostly sided with the Union during the Civil War, while the Hatfields, from neighboring Mingo County, W.Va., were aligned with the Confederates.
 The first real violence in the feud occurred when Union soldier Asa Harmon McCoy was